radzhome/python-word-counter/README.md

 * Ten most common words and number of occurrences for each

-You application should be run from the command line using a single command with one parameter.
+Your application should be run from the command line using a single command with one parameter.
 E.g.

     $	python ./word_counter.py input.txt